ydahal1/ydahal1/jokes.md

-I tried to milk a cow today, but was unsuccessful.
-Udder failure.
+I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.

 [
-Tue Jun 10 00:28:51 UTC 2025
+Wed Jun 11 00:28:50 UTC 2025
  ]